Raj067/nash/resources/js/Pages/Admin/README.md

-# NACP Admin Panel Structure
+# NASHCOP Admin Panel Structure

-This directory contains all the admin pages for the National AIDS Control Programme (NACP) Tanzania website.
+This directory contains all the admin pages for the NATIONAL AIDS, STIs AND HEPATITIS CONTROL PROGRAMME (NACP) Tanzania website.

 ## Directory Structure